jkellerman/Planet-viewer/README.md

 # Planet Viewer - Learn about the planets whilst viewing them in 3D or AR

-This is my solution, to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
-Front End Mentor challenges provide Figma designs for you to practice translating professional designs into responsive pixel-perfect solutions.
+This is my solution, to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f), with some added features.

 ## Table of contents